scottboms/image-template-checker/README.md

 ### [Kirby CLI](https://github.com/getkirby/cli)

-    kirby plugin:install scottboms/image-template-checker
+    kirby plugin:install scottboms/template-checker

 ### Git submodule

-    git submodule add https://github.com/scottboms/image-template-checker.git site/plugins/image-template-checker
+    git submodule add https://github.com/scottboms/template-checker.git site/plugins/image-template-checker

 ### Copy and Paste

-1. [Download](https://github.com/scottboms/image-template-checker/archive/master.zip) the contents of this repository as Zip file.
+1. [Download](https://github.com/scottboms/template-checker/archive/master.zip) the contents of this repository as Zip file.
-2. Rename the extracted folder to `image-template-checker` and copy it into the `site/plugins/` directory in your Kirby project.
+2. Rename the extracted folder to `template-checker` and copy it into the `site/plugins/` directory in your Kirby project.

 ## Compatibility